rust-lang/reference/src/types.md

 traits.
 The set of traits is made up of an [object safe] *base trait* plus any number of [auto traits].

-Trait objects implement the base trait, its auto traits, and any super traits of the base trait.
+Trait objects implement the base trait, its auto traits, and any [supertraits] of the base trait.

 Trait objects are written as the optional keyword `dyn` followed by a set of